 Bonus – Product Previewer

-Just pick images of some interior pages to share and add them in the previewer app.
+Just pick images of some interior pages to share and add them to the previewer app.
 When a reader looks at your book’s details, they’ll have the option to virtually ‘look inside’ your book!

 Sell More Books the smart way